 Evidence is this note is drawn from a survey conducted with 80 staff from across four high profile Australian aid projects in the Asia-Pacific, as well as a small number of semi-structured interviews held with senior managers from these programs.
 This work was undertaken as part of an action research project called ‘Enhancing Research Use in International Development’.

 Thirteen organisations – including Abt Associates – are being supported to understand both the nature of the problem (why it is hard to uptake research in programming) and develop ways to promote greater use of research in aid policy and programming.

-This set of briefs, the first in Abt Associates’ Governance Briefing Note Series, summarises how the company is testing and applying a ‘Thinking and Working politically’ (TWP) in its international aid programs – using the example of the Australian Government-funded KOMPAK program in Indonesia.
+This brief, the first in Abt Associates’ Governance Briefing Note Series, summarises how the company is testing and applying a ‘Thinking and Working politically’ (TWP) in its international aid programs, and using the Australian Government-funded KOMPAK program in Indonesia as its example.